Divisional general

-Divisional general is a general officer rank who commands an army division.
+Divisional general (alternatively general of division) is a general officer rank who commands an army division.
 The rank originates from the French Revolutionary System, and is used by a number of countries.
 The rank is above a brigade general, and normally below an army corps general.

 The rank is mostly used in countries where it is used as a modern alternative to a previous older rank of major-general or lieutenant-general.